KaotoIO/kaoto-ui/README.md

 2. Duplicate the `.env.example` file and name it `.env`.
 3. Update `REACT_APP_API_URL` in the file with the correct host for the API.
 If using Zimara API locally, this should be `http://localhost:8080`, but please check.

+**IMPORTANT:** We are using Yarn [Zero Installs](https://yarnpkg.com/features/zero-installs), so the dependency tree is checked in via the `.pnp.cjs`.
+Because we are committing `.yarn/cache` and `.pnp.*`, you do NOT need to run `yarn install` each time you switch between branches.
+However, if you find you are having issues with dependencies on a branch, consider regenerating them.
+See [here](https://yarnpkg.com/getting-started/qa) for more info.

 ## Development